8. Working with Kaplan Meier¶

 The determined separation in groups can be stored in a track and used in other analyes, click the “store as track” button

-It is obvious that with the Kaplan Meier scan the group separation is much more significant compared to the median cut-off modus.
+It is obvious that with the Kaplan Meier “scan modus” the sample grouping is much more significant compared to the median cut-off modus.
 Try to find out whether this is also the case with other cut-off modi.

 8.4.
 Step 3: Kaplan scan for a group of genes¶

-In the next screen R2 had generated a list of the genes within the apoptosis pathway which have significant prognostic value.
+In the next screen R2 has generated a list of the genes within the apoptosis pathway which have significant prognostic value.
 A heatmap for this list of genes is generated as well.

-The heatmap shows in this case that 2 or 3 possible biological relevant clusters based on this set of genes.
+In this case, the heatmap shows 2 or 3 possible biologically relevant clusters based on this set of genes.
 Clicking a spot in the heatmap will show directly the gene expression level for all samples via a new one-gene-view screen.

-- To generate a binary heatmap based on the GOOD versus BAD prognoses, select in the adjustable settings table “good_bad_binary” in the heatmap data pulldown menu.
+- To generate a binary heatmap based on the GOOD versus BAD prognoses, click on the back arrow of your browser and in the Adjustable Settings table set the Kegg Pathway under Gene Filters back to “All”.

-The heatmap shows this case a clustering based on the GOOD vs BAD prognoses.
+Now the heatmap shows a clustering based on the GOOD vs BAD prognoses.

 8.5.
 Step 4: Kaplan scan on your own cohort¶

 It may happen that you would like to use the KaplanScan method on a dataset that is not available in R2.
-Especially for this reason we have made a user defined version within R2, where you can paste your cohort into R2 and run the procedure.
-To initiate such a user defined kaplanscan, select the “Kaplan Meier” > “Kaplan Meier by user provide data” option from the left hand menu.
+Especially for this reason we have made a user defined version within R2, where you can paste your cohort into R2 from e.g. a textfile and run the procedure.
+To initiate such a user defined Kaplan Scan, select the “Kaplan Meier” > “Kaplan Meier by user provided data” option from the left hand menu.

 Once the image has been created, you are able to adapt various parameters to optimize appearance of your result.